 Check your library account from the My Account page in OneSearch to check due dates and renew items.
 These changes apply to faculty, staff, and students.

 We encourage you to hold onto to any items until re-open.
 If you would like to return any books, DVDS, or calculators that you have borrowed from the BMCC Library before the Library reopens, you may do so on Tuesdays and Wednesdays from 10am to 12pm.
 See our blog post for more information

 Accessing library resources from off-campus

-To access resources from off-campus you must log in with the barcode on the back of your BMCC ID.
-If you have problems logging in or do not have a BMCC ID yet please fill out this form.
-We will respond to you within one business day.
-You can also contact the circulation staff by email or using the chat on the right hand side of the page.
+To access resources from off-campus you can log in with the barcode on the back of your BMCC ID or your CUNY login (same login as CUNYFirst and Blackboard).
+If you have problems logging in please contact the circulation staff by email or using the chat on the right hand side of the page.

 There is no access to our physical collections.
 There are ways for you to find resources, including your course materials:

 CUNY Login is now available as an option to connect to library resources from off campus!

 To use CUNY Login, use the link under the login button to be taken to the CUNY Login page.